BusDK module CLI reference

 For cross-module capability scanning, use the BusDK module feature table.
 It aggregates feature rows from each module repository FEATURES.md and shows user-visible capability, interface type, evidence, coverage, and maturity in one table.

-Each module that owns workspace data defines where its data files live.
-Today these are conventional names at the workspace root (for example accounts.csv, periods.csv, datapackage.json).
-Only the owning module may write to those files or apply business logic to them; other tools that need read-only access should use the owning module’s documented command and file contract.
-The design allows future configuration of paths (for example in a data package) so that end users can customize where data is stored without breaking how other tools discover it. bus-files is the deliberate exception in this list: it is a filesystem-facing parser/finder surface for local evidence files and does not start from a canonical workspace dataset.
+Workspace datasets use documented paths, usually conventional names at the workspace root such as accounts.csv, periods.csv, and datapackage.json.
+Use the module command or API documented for that dataset when you need to read, validate, or update it; this keeps path resolution, schema validation, and business rules consistent.
+The design allows future configuration of paths, for example in a data package, so end users can customize where data is stored without breaking how other tools discover it. bus-files is the deliberate exception in this list: it is a filesystem-facing parser/finder surface for local evidence files and does not start from a canonical workspace dataset.

 Core entrypoints are bus, bus init, bus config, bus data, bus preferences, and bus status.
 Use these when you need to dispatch commands, initialize a workspace, maintain datapackage.json, inspect low-level datasets and schemas, or check workspace readiness.

-Local interfaces are bus api, bus api provider books, bus api provider data, bus api provider session, bus sheets, bus books, bus ui, and bus portal.
-They expose workspace data through HTTP, provider adapters, and browser-facing UIs.
+Local interfaces are bus api, bus api provider billing, bus api provider books, bus api provider cloud, bus api provider containers, bus api provider data, bus api provider database, bus api provider inference, bus api provider llm, bus api provider mcp, bus api provider node, bus api provider session, bus api provider usage, bus api provider vm, bus billing, bus sheets, bus books, bus chat, bus gx, bus ui, and bus portal.
+They expose workspace data, assistant chat, provider adapters, billing setup, backend usage collection, model proxying, VM/container APIs, deployment operation APIs, and browser-facing UIs.

-Automation and developer tooling live in bus dev, bus agent, bus run, bus update, bus secrets, bus shell, bus gateway, bus factory, bus events, bus init, bus inspection, bus faq, and bus bfl. bus dev focuses on module-repository workflows, bus run focuses on user-defined prompts/scripts/pipelines, and bus shell provides an interactive or one-shot command shell that dispatches through bus.
-These modules rely on bus-agent where agent runtime execution is required. bus secrets provides deterministic secret reference storage and resolution for step-level environment configuration. bus gateway, bus factory, and the API/provider modules support integration and service composition around the same workspace data.
+Automation and developer tooling live in bus dev, bus agent, bus run, bus remote, bus remote-control, bus work, bus update, bus secrets, bus shell, bus gateway, bus factory, bus events, bus lint, bus mcp, bus operator, bus operator auth, bus operator billing, bus operator cloud, bus operator database, bus operator deploy, bus operator inference, bus operator node, bus operator stripe, bus operator token, bus integration, bus integration billing, bus integration cloud, bus integration codex, bus integration containers, bus integration database, bus integration task, bus integration docker, bus integration inference, bus integration node, bus integration ollama, bus integration postgres, bus integration ssh runner, bus integration stripe, bus integration usage, bus integration upcloud, bus init, bus inspection, bus faq, and bus bfl. bus dev focuses on module-repository workflows, bus run focuses on local user-defined prompts/scripts/pipelines, bus remote resolves named hosted and local Bus platform endpoints, bus remote-control starts Codex remote control through the Bus dispatcher while keeping the local working-directory boundary explicit, bus work focuses on durable asynchronous work streams over Bus Events, and bus shell provides an interactive or one-shot command shell that dispatches through bus.
+These modules rely on bus-agent where agent runtime execution is required. bus secrets provides deterministic secret reference storage and resolution for step-level environment configuration. bus gateway, bus factory, the API/provider modules, operator modules, and event-driven integration workers support integration and service composition around the same workspace data.

 Reporting, quality, and filing modules are bus reports, bus replay, bus validate, bus vat, bus pdf, bus filing, bus filing prh, and bus filing vero.

-All current top-level modules in this superproject have matching end-user pages under this reference section, including the supporting modules that are less often part of the first accounting workflow pass such as bus books, bus faq, bus files, bus gateway, bus inspection, bus portal, bus preferences, bus shell, bus status, and bus ui.
+All current top-level modules in this superproject have matching end-user pages under this reference section, including supporting modules that are less often part of the first accounting workflow pass such as bus auth, bus billing, bus chat, bus containers, bus events, bus gateway, bus gx, bus inspection, bus operator, bus portal, bus preferences, bus remote, bus shell, bus status, bus ui, bus vm, and bus work.